solana-labs/solana/docs/src/staking/stake-accounts.md

 when managing a stake account.

 #### Multiple Delegations
-A stake account may only ever be delegated to one validator at a time.
+Each stake account may only be used to delegate to one validator at a time.
 All of the tokens in the account are either delegated or un-delegated, or in the process of becoming delegated or un-delegated.
 To delegate a fraction of your tokens to a validator, or to delegate to multiple validators, you must create multiple stake accounts.